Galeria

 Thin films of colour will dry in 10-20 minutes, thicker films can take an hour or more.

-Upgrading to Artists' Acrylic Colour
+Upgrading to Professional Acrylic Colour

 Acrylic colour relies upon the variable characteristics of the pigments used in each colour in order to achieve results.
 Therefore, being able to choose from the widest possible range of pigments means that you have greater choice and flexibility to develop your work and technique.